 No formal qualification is required for entry.
 An informal chat on Skype or phone will be required following receipt of your booking.

-This is a closed group for those interested in the therapeutic benefits of Dramatherapy for self expressions, healing and change.
+This is a closed group of 6 weeks for those interested in the therapeutic benefits of Dramatherapy for self expressions, healing and change.
 It is an opportunity to deeply enter the creative and healing process that dramatherapy offers within a contained group.
 The emphasis will be on developing self awareness and increasing self confidence, whilst stimulating the unconscious through spontaneous play and development of the imagination using personal story, archetypal journeying and creative dialogue, improvisation, movement and group reflection.

 Where the group provides an opportunity to explore personal issues, participants are able to work at their own pace.
+No previous experience necessary.

 TAILOR MADE WORKSHOPS